rahul1947/LP2-Skip-List-Implementation/README.md

 | lp2-t15.txt  |        50000 |         182 |      29 MB / 117 MB |
 | lp2-t16.txt  |       100000 |         266 |      57 MB / 147 MB |
 | lp2-t17.txt  |      1000000 |        2659 |     247 MB / 583 MB |

+NOTE:
+- Time and Memory might change, as you run the test the program on a different system, but they could be comparable to the above values.

+  Existing Processor: Intel® Core™ i5-8250U CPU @ 1.60GHz × 8
+  Memory: 7.5 GiB
 ___________________________________________________________________________

 ## D. How to Run